Homer happy: Dodgers pummel Samardzija, Giants 7-2

 Los Angeles has homered in 12 of its first 14 games.

-Ríos homered into the Giants’ bullpen leading off the eighth against Wandy Peralta, making it 7-2.
+Ríos homered into the Giants’ bullpen — also his first at Dodger Stadium — leading off the eighth against Wandy Peralta, making it 7-2.

 Samardzija (0-2) struggled again in the fifth, giving up a leadoff walk to Cody Bellinger before hitting Turner and Kiké Hernández to load the bases with no outs.
 Sam Selman replaced Samardzija, who was charged with the run when Bellinger scored on Chris Taylor’s fielder’s choice groundout to third.

+“They’ve had a lot of trouble with left-handed pitchers in the past and I think a good way to fix that was to go find a Mookie Betts and put him in the middle of their lineup,” Samardzija said.
+“They’re solid top to bottom and you need to go out there and have your best stuff against those guys.”

 Samardzija gave up six runs (five earned) and seven hits in four innings.
 He struck out three and walked two.
 The right-hander’s ERA ballooned to 9.88.
+He’s allowed five-plus earned runs in all three of his starts.

+“He had a little bit of a lack of fastball command,” Giants manager Gabe Kapler said.
+“This is a very difficult lineup to get through even if you’re locating your pitches.”

 Dylan Floro (1-0) got the victory, giving up one hit in one inning with two strikeouts.